 Due to a NDA, I have omitted sensitive information regarding the product and company in this case study.

 When I joined the team on April 2018, most of Crane AI was built out.
 The product was due for launch in 3 months, and stakeholders needed the UX team to test out their existing platform, and uncover any friction points within the product.
-Since the product was using innovation technology, stakeholders wanted to see if there are any opportunities to leverage the technology behind Crane AI to change and improve the workflow of product development teams.

 I worked alongside with a UX Designer (Michelle Lee), our CTO and development team to redefine the platform’s experience.
 I was responsible for user research, interaction design, wireframing and usability testing.
 After the research and ideation phase, I was briefly assigned to the computer vision team and came back later to help with the interaction design and wireframes.